grscheller/neovim-notes/notes/07-MultipleWindows.md

 # Multiple Neovim Windows

-It was the Berkley Unix nvi (for new vi) which first introduced multiple windows.
-Within a single vim editing session, using multiple CLI windows can be very useful.
+It was the Berkeley Unix nvi (for new vi) which first introduced multiple windows.
+Multiple windows can view mutiple buffers, or give multiple views of the same buffer.

 ## Basic concepts

 * A *file buffer* is the in memory text associated with a file
-* A *window* is a viewport on a buffer
+* A *window* is a view port on a buffer
 * A *tab page* is a collection of windows
 * A *terminal window* displays a terminal based program like bash